bobcozzi/rpgiv2free/README.md

 ## Roadmap

 - **Implementation of Calc Specs**:
-  We are working on refining the handling of Calc Specs and expect on-going improved support with each release.
+  We are working on refining handling of Calc Specs and expect on-going improved support with each release.

 ## License

 This project is licensed.
-See the LICENSE file for details.
+See the LICENSE.txt file for details.

 ## Support